How do I prepare my grill for spring?

 Be sure to clean spider webs out of the venturi tubes as described below.

-How do I clean the cooking grids?
+How do I clean the outside of my grill?

 How do I clean the stainless steel parts of my grill?

 Published in: Home